BuxOrg/bux-cli/docs/commands/buxcli_destination.md

 		 \/        \/        \/                        \/         \/                     \/         \/
 ```

-This command is for destination (address) related commands.
+This command is for destination (address, locking script) related commands.

 new: creates a new destination in BUX (destination new <xpub>)
 get: gets an existing destination in BUX (destination get <destination_id | address | locking_script> <xpub_id>)